e-gov/GOVSSO/TechnicalSpecification.md

 ### 4.3 Logout process

 It is expected that client applications terminate GOVSSO session as soon as the user has finished using client application(s).
 If a user has requested to log out of a client application, then information about this event must be sent to GOVSSO as well.
-GOVSSO will either terminate the SSO session automatically (if only one other client application is linked to the same SSO session) or display a logout consent form.
-The consent form allows user to log out from all client applications at once or just from single application.
+GOVSSO will either terminate the SSO session automatically (if only one client application is linked to the same SSO session) or display a logout consent form.
+The consent form allows user to log out from all client applications at once or to continue SSO session.

 After a successful logout the user agent is redirected back to the client application.
 If a technical error occurs or the logout request is invalid (for example `redirect_uri` does not match registered redirect URL in GOVSSO), then the user is redirected to GOVSSO default error page.